callanhoskins/emoji-gan/README.md

 ## Setup

 We use `conda` to manage our dependencies.
-Create an environment called `emoji-gan` with the required dependencies and activate it with.
+Create an environment called `emoji-gan` with the required dependencies and activate it with
    ```
    conda env create -n emoji-gan python==3.7
    pip install -r requirements.txt